-Gas heating can be a deadly way to heat our homes if not maintained properly.
+In short, a gas heater can be the most deadly way to heat our homes if not maintained properly.
 These heaters can become dangerous, particularly in newer built homes or those that have been retrofitted to be better sealed and more energy efficient.

 - All gas heaters have the potential to spill or leak carbon monoxide (CO).
-This includes central heating units, space heaters, wall furnaces and decorative log fires.
+This includes central gas heater units, space heaters, wall furnaces and decorative log fires.

 - CO is a colourless, odourless and tasteless gas caused by incomplete combustion of hydrocarbon fuels.